► A near production concept

 I’m sold – when can I have one?

 Nissan isn’t saying exactly.
 But Albaisa promised ‘you will soon be able to drive it’.
-And thanks to the new platform which can be pushed and pulled into multiple sizes, expect it to step up the proliferation of pure EVs from Nissan, Renault and potentially Mitsubishi.
+And thanks to the new platform which can be pushed and pulled into multiple sizes, expect it to step up the proliferation of pure EVs from the Japanese.